 Companies who can provide information with practical and emotional guidance alongside treatment advice that supports the patient and their family through their whole journey will truly stand out.

-Rachel Jones is the Medical Director of Swii.ch Health, Europe’s only rare disease digital communications agency.
-She is a former Pharmacist and is completing her masters in behavioural science.
+Rob Wyer is the Founder of Swii.ch Health, Europe’s only rare disease digital communications agency.